!- Google Analytics ->

 As a science of food global community, IFT is uniquely positioned to embrace its diverse community and provide meaningful forums to encourage and foster inclusive opportunities for members to share, learn, and thrive.
-To emphasize this commitment, IFT's strategic promises include a promise to Include.
+To emphasize this commitment, IFT has added Inclusion as one of its values.
 As part of this promise, IFT has dedicated itself to three important pillars: diversity, inclusion, and equity.
 With the goal to leverage all three to advance its mission and the science of food.
-Learn more about IFT's Strategic Promises.

 What do we mean when we use the words diversity, inclusion, and equity?